bea-org/website/index.md

 ## Our Vision 👀

-We believe in people and in a more balanced world!
+We believe in people and in a more balanced world!\
 Let's allow the ones that can help to easily do so!

 ## Our Mission 👩‍🚀👨‍🚀

 Create a platform that simplifies drastically donation by giving users full control about how much they give, to whom and when.

-## The problem 🕸
+## The problem 😶

 Nowadays, people are aware of the importance and involvement of Nonprofits.
 But knowing how to help is still an issue.